-“Find something you're passionate about” is what they tell people all the time.
+“Find something you are passionate about” is what they tell people all the time.
 Looking for a job?
-Find something you're passionate about.
+Find something you are passionate about.
 Looking for a hobby?
-Find something you're excited about.
-Choose a job you love, and you'll never have to work a day in your life (Anonymous).
-But what if, like a lot of people, you're passionate about all kinds of things?
+Find something you are excited about.
+Choose a job you love, and you will never have to work a day in your life (Anonymous).
+However, what if, like many people, you are passionate about all kinds of things?
 What do you do then?
 How do you narrow it down to one something you want to pursue?
 Is it possible to find your passion amid a sea of so many?

 This is one concept that I struggled with for years.
 I would find something I loved and jump headstrong into it — because I was so passionate about it.
 I loved it.
-And yet, a few months later, something new would come along that I was equally passionate about.
+Moreover, yet, a few months later, something new would come along that I was equally excited about.
 I was passionate about helping mothers, party planning, money-saving, traveling, education — before I knew it, I was trying to balance four or five new passions.
-It was so easy for me to find passion, I couldn't understand when someone would tell me that they were having trouble finding their passion.
+It was so easy for me to find passion, I could not understand when someone would tell me that he or she were having trouble finding their passion.

 What?
 How can you not find your passion?

 Of course, with so many things to be passionate about, I did not have time for them, wasn't giving any of them the time and attention they needed to truly blossom into anything, but I also wasn't willing to give any of them up.

 Moreover, the worst part was that I knew I was not able to dive into so many passions at once.
 However, I did not care.
 That is just who I am — if I find something that really grabs me, I dive in 150%.
 If I cannot give something my all, then I do not really want to do it.

 Hence, my struggle.
 As the number of things, I was passionate about grew, my time and ability to juggle shrank.
 Before I knew it, people would ask me what I wanted to do, and I could not even answer — because I did not have the time to keep up with half the things I was most passionate about.
 Moreover, trying to decide which one I wanted to turn into a career?
 That was just impossible.